-But the reality is that there are only five situations where it commonly occurs.
+But the reality is that there are only a handful of situations that cause multicollinearity.
 And three of them have very simple solutions.
-These are:

 When you change a categorical variable into dummy variables, you will have one fewer dummy variable than you had categories.